cah6/analytics-launcher-script/README.md

 - `./src/Main.hs -p plans/default-on-prem.json` for on-prem mode (default is a single node)
 - or use these as guidelines for making your own deployment strategy.

 Once it's up, stop it with ctrl-c.
 Also note that you need `ANALYTICS_HOME` set before running this.
+Also, I've started adding some more advanced configurations, so use `./src/Main.hs -h` to see all arguments.